AI & Technology

 • Works fully without an internet connection

-According to a 2025 MLCommons inference benchmark, on-device Whisper models now hit near-cloud accuracy levels.
-You don't have to sacrifice quality for privacy anymore.
-That's the shift that actually matters — and it happened pretty recently.
+Nevertheless, According to a 2025 MLCommons inference benchmark, on-device Whisper models now hit near-cloud accuracy levels.
+Moreover, You don't have to trade quality for privacy anymore.
+That's the shift that actually matters — and honestly, it happened faster than most people expected.

-The local voice recognition software market used to mean Dragon NaturallySpeaking — expensive, slow to set up, and requiring weeks of voice training before it was even useful.
-Now there are free, open-source, and subscription-based alternatives that take minutes to install.
+The local voice recognition software market used to basically mean Dragon NaturallySpeaking — expensive, painful to set up, and requiring weeks of voice training before it was even tolerable.
+Nevertheless, Now there are free, open-source, and subscription-based alternatives that take minutes to install.
+Huge difference.

 • Healthcare professionals bound by HIPAA